 Planning to rent a car in Europe, and doing it for the first time?
 Read these useful tips.

-During my recent blog trip with Germany Tourism, I ticked off a major bucket list thing — a solo road trip in Europe.
-Though I understand it was a short one, and a part of me wanted to ride a motorbike over driving around in a car, I think the fact that it was my first time ever attempt for solo driving/riding in Europe, and that too on the wrong side of the road (according to my Indian disposition) driving a car felt like a safer plan.
+During my recent blog trip with Germany Tourism, I ticked off a major bucket list thing — hiring a car and doing a road trip in Europe.
+Though I understand it was a short one, and a part of me wanted to ride a motorbike than driving a car, I think the fact that it was my first time ever attempt for solo driving/riding in Europe, and that too on the wrong side of the road (according to my Indian disposition) driving a car felt like a safer plan.